writethedocs/www/docs/conf/australia/2023/opportunity-grants.rst

 {% else %}
 We expect to open the grant program around the same time as ticket sales.
 {% endif %}
-As the conference is virtual this year, the grant offers you a single free ticket to the conference.

 We would like to encourage anyone to apply, who would otherwise have difficulties attending the conference.
 You are welcome to apply, even if you have received a grant before from our conferences or any others,